portainer/portainer-docs/contribute/contribute.md

 For commits where an AI tool has significantly contributed to the code, it is recommended to add a Co-Authored-By trailer in the commit message to formally credit the tool, using the format specified by the tool's provider.
 {% endhint %}

-The Portainer CE codebase is available in [GitHub](https://github.com/portainer/portainer).
+The Portainer codebase is available in [GitHub](https://github.com/portainer/portainer).
 Please follow our [build instructions](build/) and the following guidelines when making a contribution.

 ### Repository structure